Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 3

-Bluetooth 5.3 is the most recent version of the Bluetooth standard, which was announced in July 2021, it was officially released in May 2022.
+Bluetooth 5.3 is the latest version of the Bluetooth standard, announced in July 2021, and officially released in May 2022.

-It allows you to connect devices together, such as smartphones, tablets, computers, speakers, headsets, watches, etc.
+It allows you to connect devices together, such as smartphones, tablets, computers, speakers, headphones, watches, etc.

-Besides, this article could help you if you want to: Connect a device via Bluetooth on a smartphone
+Furthermore, this article might help you if you want to: Connect a device via Bluetooth to a smartphone

 Bluetooth 5.0 vs 5.1 vs 5.2 vs 5.3

-here is a table that compares the different versions of Bluetooth:
+Here is a table comparing the different versions of Bluetooth:

-Bluetooth 5.02016Doubles throughput, quadruples range, increases message capacity, introduces Bluetooth Low Energy (BLE)
+Bluetooth 5.02016Doubles the data rate, quadruples the range, increases message capacity, introduces Bluetooth Low Energy (BLE)

-Bluetooth 5.22020Improves efficiency and sound quality, introduces Low Complexity Communication Codec (LC3) and Bluetooth LE Audio
+Bluetooth 5.22020Improves efficiency and sound quality, introduces the Low Complexity Communication Codec (LC3) and Bluetooth LE Audio

-Bluetooth 5.32022Offers lower consumption, connections with less interference, greater connection security and better quality at all times, uses Enhanced Attribute Protocol (EATT) mode and Isochronous Channels (ISOC) mode
+Bluetooth 5.32022Offers lower power consumption, connections with less interference, greater connection security and consistently better quality, using Enhanced Attribute Protocol (EATT) and Isochronous Channels (ISOC) modes

 What are the new improvements in Bluetooth 5.3?